skip to main content

 Morning sickness

-Pregnancy hormones start to flood your system around weeks 6 to 8, and usually subside around 12 to 16 weeks, bringing with them nausea and vomiting (in more than half of birthing people).
-6 to 10 weeks is a long time to feel sick, so troubleshoot what makes you feel better, like eating small meals more often throughout the day (including first thing in the am), ginger candy, morning sickness lollipops, lemon sparkling water or salty chips.
+Pregnancy hormones start to flood your system around weeks 6 to 8, bringing with them nausea and vomiting.
+While they usually subside around 12 to 16 weeks, six to ten weeks is a long time to feel sick, so troubleshoot what makes you feel better, like eating small meals more often throughout the day (including first thing in the am), ginger candy, morning sickness candies, lemon sparkling water or salty chips.
 If it’s really bad and you feel like you can barely function (like you can’t keep liquids down, note your urine volume is dropping or feel weak or dizzy), talk to a professional.
-“There are some prescription medicines that help with morning sickness, as well as stronger medicines that treat vomiting,” says Dr. Sarah Yamaguchi, an LA-based ob-gyn..
-Your healthcare provider can determine if that’s a good option for you.

 Food aversions